 - 5.13 The UK Government has outlined a commitment to secure a 'green recovery' from the COVID-19 pandemic.
-Reflecting the conclusions of the Institute for Government's 'Net Zero' report29, a green recovery is only likely to happen if net zero becomes a core part of the Government's thinking and its economic policy.
+Reflecting the conclusions of the Institute for Government's 'Net Zero' report, a green recovery is only likely to happen if net zero becomes a core part of the Government's thinking and its economic policy.
 Within the report, net zero is described as "decarbonising not just the power sector but much more difficult sectors including transport, housing and agriculture, where progress has long been stalled and the UK is off track".
 In this respect, policies, and proposals within the PTNP support these principles by reducing the reliance on fossil fuels and supporting the introduction of low carbon technologies. - 5.14 Key policies in this regard include Policy PT5 (Sustainable Design) which seeks to ensure that proposals incorporate the highest levels of energy efficient technology, eliminating the use of fossil fuels by adopting low and zero carbon energy sources (where appropriate).
-Policy EN7 (Air Quality) states that proposals should comply with all minimum UK environmental requirements in relation to air pollutants (i.e. not increasing emissions of harmful pollutants, including greenhouse gases).
-Furthermore, Policy REN1 (Renewables)
+Policy PT23 (Air Quality) states that proposals should comply with all minimum UK environmental requirements in relation to air pollutants (i.e. not increasing emissions of harmful pollutants, including greenhouse gases).
+Furthermore, Policy PT21 (Renewables) encourages applications for renewable energy schemes and community initiatives which seek to deliver renewable and low carbon energy (subject to the conditions listed within the policy).
+In terms of tackling the climate crisis, the provisions of these policies will also help to positively contribute to Lewes District Council's ambition for carbon neutrality by 2030 (following their declaration of a climate emergency in 2019).

-29 Institute for Government (2020): 'Net zero: how government can meet its climate change target'. [online] available to access via this link
+&lt;sup>30 Institute for Government (2020): 'Net zero: how government can meet its climate change target'. [online] available to access via this link